Lateral Collateral Ligament (LCL) Injury: Symptoms, Causes, Treatment & Recovery

 Most LCL injuries can be diagnosed with a physical exam by an orthopedic specialist, though MRIs and X-rays can help determine if there is definite ligament damage or broken bones affecting the LCL, respectively.

 Surgery on collateral ligaments – LCL and MCL – is not as common as surgeries for ACL and PCL injuries.
-However, LCL injuries tend to involve other structures in the knee that may require additional treatment.
+However, LCL injuries tend to involve other structures in the knee that often require additional treatment.
 If treated correctly, most LCL sprains will heal

 The three main nonsurgical treatments for LCL injuries are ice, bracing and physical therapy.
 Immediately after injury, ice applied to the injured area for 15 to 20 minutes at a time every hour can help reduce swelling and inflammation of the joint.
 Bracing the knee to protect the ligament from further sideways movements can also help speed the healing process.